conrad-watt/spec/interpreter/README.md

 #  Verified executable interpreter

 This is a fork of the official reference interpreter which can optionally execute the provided Wasm program using my verified Isabelle interpreter.
 It is built as normal.
 A new command-line flag has been added, `use_isa`, which will use the extracted Isabelle definitions when enabled.
+Note: this version of the interpreter requires OCaml 4.08 or higher.

 The extracted verified code, and harness, can be found [here](https://github.com/conrad-watt/spec/tree/conrad-interpreter/interpreter/verified).